 How long does it take for the man to get over a divorce?

-Men keep on drowning in the pain and despair for a long time.
+“When a wife asks for a divorce, a man often goes into a state of shock because he never saw it coming.
+Divorced men keep on drowning in pain and despair for a long time.
 They may take a year or more to move on.
-But the person, who has initiated the divorce, finds it easier to move on.
-So if it’s the man who wanted the divorce then chances are he would move on faster.
+But the person, who has initiated the divorce, finds it easier.
+So when a man files for divorce, then chances are he would move forward faster,” says Gopa.

 Is male depression after divorce real?

 “Yes, it is very much a real thing.
 Male and female depression after divorce is real.
 After all, they are suddenly exposed to significant changes in lifestyle which comes as a wave of shock.
 (Because a large majority of men still shy away or try to avoid topics like mental health altogether, usually it is the wife/female partner who comes in for therapy).

 “One of my clients told me that the fact that she got divorced hit her only after a few months after the divorce had happened.
 That’s when loneliness kicks in.
 You start feeling extremely lonely, you miss the routine of daily life and you feel your world has collapsed.
 So surviving a divorce does not come easy,” says Gopa.

 Men have to start accepting that their life has changed and if need be they must opt for counseling to help them ease themselves into this new life.
 If you too are struggling, speaking to a skilled counselor can be immensely beneficial.
 With certified and experienced counselors on Bonobology’s panel, you can avail of the right help from the comfort of your home.

 How To Cope With Divorce As A Man?
 12 Tips

 Divorce can be rather harsh for a man, the effects of divorce can be worse compared to the woman.
 Even though it is usually the woman who is depicted as the sole one struggling with the divorce process as well as dealing with their children if any, life after divorce for men is a tall order too.